Olivier Giroud contract: Chelsea striker pens one-year extension to end exit talk | Goal.com

 Goal revealed on Monday that the France international had agreed to remain at Stamford Bridge for the 2019-20 campaign.

-Questions had been asked of his future over recent weeks, with a return to his homeland mooted, but the 32-year-old has opted to stay put.
+Questions had been asked of his ongoing presence in west London over recent weeks, with a return to his homeland mooted, but the 32-year-old has opted to stay put.

 The World Cup winner has told the Blues’ official website: “I am very happy to sign a new contract.